Photo: Roel Backaert

 Commissioned by De Alliantie Ontwikkeling, Studio Selva has made a design for 211 temporary apartments and common spaces on the Pasar Malamstraat in Almere.

-The expected total time of realization is ten months from the first sketch to completion, in order to be able to quickly receive refugees from Ukraine.
-Because of this exceptionally fast process, we have chosen to partially reuse an existing (yet to be realised) design.
+The total time of realization was twelve months from the first sketch to completion, in order to be able to quickly receive refugees from Ukraine.
+Because of this exceptionally fast process, we chose to partially reuse an existing (yet to be realised) design.
 By doing this, the technical design and layout of the apartments themselves had already been worked out, but the urban layout and massing of the building blocks had to be adapted to a completely new context.

 In order to to encourage a sense of community and prevent long corridors, the number of apartments per block is limited.
 Additionally, three shared “living rooms” with laundromats are spread over the area, accessible from the central bicycle square.
 Along the southern edge are some larger multifunctional shared spaces, acting as meeting points for the inhabitants as well as a link to the rest of the area.